Getting StartedTutorialsPerformance & MetadataCreating a User-Friendly Video Player

 Using the <video> Element

-If you prefer to manually code your video or create your own custom player, you can use the <video> HTML element, like the <img> element, is used to embed a media player that supports video playback onto a web page.
+If you prefer to code your video or create your custom player manually, you can use the <video> HTML element, like the <img> element, which is used to embed a media player that supports video playback onto a web page.
 The <video> element has several configurable attributes to control how a video is displayed.

 Here is a basic code example of an embedded video web player: